Black History Month Contest Results!

 “This contest means a lot to me because it’s important for us to continuously highlight African American history in schools,” Wynn said.
 “To see these students display how much they’ve been taught in school and to see how much research they’ve done to gain that knowledge, it’s inspiring.
 I’m really proud of the work Louisa County Public Schools is doing to bring out the best in our students.”

-For the first 75 questions of Thursday’s competition, students fielded multiple-choice questions, having to choose the correct answer out of three options.
-In the second phase of the competition, students received questions in the format of true/false and either/or.
+For the first 60 questions of Tuesday’s competition, students fielded multiple-choice questions, having to choose the correct answer out of three options.
+In the second phase of the competition, students were required to fill in the blank after receiving their question.
 The contest featured questions concerning a variety of topics, such as business, historical figures, entertainment, sports, education, military, science, and more!
-To win, Owens correctly fielded questions for 14 consecutive rounds.
+To win, Jordan correctly fielded questions for 9 consecutive rounds.

-“Lyric’s performance was outstanding,” LCPS Superintendent Doug Straley said at the event’s conclusion.
-“You can tell that she studied hard and worked to earn the trophy!
-All of our students did a great job and I’m really proud of them.”
+“Alexander’s performance was outstanding,” LCPS Superintendent Doug Straley said at the event’s conclusion.
+“You can tell that he studied hard and worked to earn the trophy!
+All of our students did a great job, and I’m really proud of them.”

 Straley also praised Wynn for his initiative and work to help organize the contest.

-Through her victory, Owens became the second champion to hail from Moss-Nuckols Elementary School, following in the footsteps of 2023 champion Driggs Johnson.
-Johnson, along with the 2022 champion, Katie Harper, and 2024 champion Paloma Ortiz, were all in attendance for Thursday’s contest.
+Through his victory, Jordan became the third champion to hail from Moss-Nuckols Elementary School, following in the footsteps of 2025 champion Lyric Owens and 2023 champion Driggs Johnson.
+Owens and Johnson were in attendance for Tuesday’s contest, along with 2024 champion Paloma Ortiz.

-As a result of Owens’ victory, Moss-Nuckols Elementary School will lay claim to the event’s official championship trophy for the next year, as the trophy rotates from school to school based on that year’s champion.
+As a result of Jordan’s victory, Moss-Nuckols Elementary School will lay claim to the event’s official championship trophy for another year, as the trophy rotates from school to school based on that year’s champion.

 For this year’s competition, LCPS Director of Elementary Education Heather Spaid served as the official announcer.
 Complete photos from the competition can be found at the school division’s website, which is lcps.k12.va.us.

-1st Place - Lyric Owens (Moss-Nuckols Elementary School)
+1st Place - Alexander Jordan (Moss-Nuckols Elementary School)

-2nd Place - Brianne Sullivan (Jouett Elementary School)
+2nd Place (tie) - Kathryn McHugh (Jouett Elementary School)

 Other competitors: